 Finding the right speeds and feeds requires a lot of experimenting.
 You can check with your bit manufacturer for chip load information, but remember that these recommendations are designed for large, rigid CNC machines.
-Origin depends on human arms instead of robot arms and gantries and many of the traditional formulas for chip size may not apply.

-- Your material shouldn't be burning
+- Your material shouldn't be burning or melting

 - Your chips should be chips—neither chunks nor dust